This event has been and gone.

-See 4 tour dates featuring Ibibio Sound Machine
+See Ibibio Sound Machine tour dates

 Hertfordshire based country duo The Shires – Ben Earle and Crissie Rhodes – play Country music as if they came from South of the US, rather than the South East of the UK, they are that good.
 After playing hardly half a dozen shows together The Shires caught the attention of Decca Records who signed them in the UK and they secured a contract with American based record label Universal Music Group Nashville thus becoming the first ever UK country act to be signed to a major Nashville label.

-See 26 tour dates featuring The Shires
+See The Shires tour dates

 Show Of Hands